WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

 ## Advantages of `data_algebra`

 Multi-language data science is an important trend, so a cross-language query system that supports at least `R` and `Python` is going to be a useful tool or capability going forward.
-Obviously `SQL` itself is fairly cross-language, but `data_algebra` adds a few features we hope are real advantages.
+Obviously `SQL` itself is fairly cross-language, but `data_algebra` adds features that can be real advantages.

 In addition to the features shown above, a `data_algebra` operator pipeline carries around usable knowledge of the data transform.

 For example:

 ```python